CionnRatz/al-folio-website/_pages/about.md

 <!-- - Who I am -->

-I am a Marie Curie Alumnus and an Assistant Professor in Fault Tolerant Control in the Delft Center for Systems and Control, within the Faculty of Mechanical, Maritime, and Materials Engineering (3mE) at [Delft University of Technology](http://www.tudelft.nl/en){:target="\_blank"}, The Netherlands.
+I am a Marie Curie Alumnus and a Tenured Assistant Professor in Fault Tolerant Control in the Delft Center for Systems and Control, within the Faculty of Mechanical, Maritime, and Materials Engineering (3mE) at [Delft University of Technology](http://www.tudelft.nl/en){:target="\_blank"}, The Netherlands.

 <!-- - what I do -->